The Herald-Sun: Acquisition by Paxton Media Group

 On December 3, 2004, The Durham Herald Co., the parent company of The Herald Sun and The Chapel Hill Herald announced that Paxton Media Group had purchased the company from the locally based Rollins family.
 The sum paid by Paxton was not publicly announced (the two companies are both privately held), but sources placed it at about $124 million.
 Pre-sale appraisals of the company had placed its value at roughly $70 million.
 The paper has constantly jettisoned employees while seeing its circulation dwindle dramatically ever since the sale.

-First downsizing and reorganization

 Upon assumption of operations, on January 3, 2005 Paxton's executives fired 81 of the newspaper's approximately 350 employees, including president and publisher David Hughey and longtime executive editor, vice-president Bill Hawkins, photographer Ross Taylor, editorial cartoonist John Cole and longtime columnist Jim Wise.

 The firings were unexpected and abrupt, many employees being told they were fired upon returning from lunch, and then being escorted to the parking lot.
 The new editor, Bob Ashley said the job cuts were made because of financial reasons.
 He explained that fired employees were escorted from the building immediately due to security concerns and on the advice of the company's lawyers.